rng-guy/NFSMWBartender/README.txt

 ── ■ 3.1 - WHAT SHOULD I KNOW ABOUT THE "BASIC" FEATURE SET? ■ - - - - - - - - - - - - - - - - - -

-(In this subsection, "this (feature) set" always refers to the "Basic" feature set.)

-IN GENERAL:
+Regarding the "BASIC" feature set IN GENERAL:

  • The configuration (.ini) files for this feature set are located in "BartenderSettings/Basic".